-The geographical location and capital status of Madrid grant it its cosmopolitan character.
-It is the centre of the cultural and social scene, the place where people of all kinds and backgrounds that make up its history have gathered.
+Its geographical location and status as capital give Madrid its cosmopolitan character.
+As a centre of the cultural and social scene, it brings together people from all walks of life and backgrounds who make up its history.

-Madrid offers countless options at any time of the year.
-Culture with internationally renowned museums, such as the Prado or Reina Sofía.
-Nature with parks and stately gardens, highlighting the Retiro and the Casa de Campo, and of course, leisure at all hours in the city that never sleeps.
+Madrid has everything, all year round.
+Culture, represented by internationally renowned museums such as the Prado and the Reina Sofía.
+But also nature, with majestic gardens and green spaces, such as the Retiro Gardens and the Casa de Campo.
+And, of course, leisure activities at all hours: Madrid is a city that never sleeps.